jakansha2001/mental_health_app_ui/README.md

 Created a Mental Health App UI using Flutter.

-This repository can be a helpful reference for implementing BLoC.
+This repository can be a helpful reference for the following:

+- BLoC
+- Feature Driven Architecture
+- How to use BLoC with BottomNavigationBar
+- Implementing Complex and Cool UI

 ## Inspiration